ned2/slapdash/README.md

 7. Modify any additional settings in settings.py as desired.
 (The only other one you will likely definitely need to change is TITLE).
-8. Run the app either with `python run_flask.py (--debug)` or by targeting a WSGI server at `wsgi.py`.
+8. Run the app either with `python run_flask.py (--debug)` or by targeting a WSGI server at `src/slapdash/wsgi.py` or `slapdash.wsgi`.

-Note that this project is intended for bootstrapping initial Dash applications, as opposed to being a library that you import.
+Note that this project is intended for bootstrapping initial Dash applications, as opposed to being a library that you depend upon by importing.
 You probably shouldn't assume that its internal structure and interfaces will be stable, as they will likely change.

 ## Boilerplate Overview